Hidden Canvases: The Maritime Musical

 "What do you mean, self-sabotage?"
 I said with a good bit of theatrical indignation.

-"Don't get me wrong," she said, "I've walked away from a business deal before.
-I once left a hunting party in South Texas because my client sat with a tub of popcorn between his legs and, when not feeding his face, pointed and laughed at the members of the hunting party every time they missed a shot.
-But that's another story.
-Did they have everything I asked for?"
+“Don’t get me wrong,” she said.
+“I’ve walked away from business deals before.
+I once left a hunting trip in South Texas because my client sat there with a tub of popcorn, and when he wasn’t stuffing his face, he pointed and laughed at the other hunters.
+But that’s another story.
+Did they have everything I asked for?”

-If the above spot of dialogue seems confusing, you can imagine how my brain was performing Olympic gymnastics trying to follow along.
-I felt certain the otherwise brilliant woman had forgotten several pages of script somewhere between her thoughts and her mouth.
-Then suddenly, in that strange way it sometimes happens, I remembered something that allowed me to catch up with her runaway train of thought.
+If that dialogue seems confusing, imagine how my brain did Olympic gymnastics trying to keep up.
+I was sure this otherwise brilliant woman had lost a few pages of script between her thoughts and her mouth.
+Then, in that peculiar way it happens, a memory surfaced and let me catch up with her runaway train of thought.

-The previous day, Ms. Wonder asked me to review letters she'd written to six different maritime museums.
-The letters proposed an exhibit of her abstract photography--mesmerizing images that transform marine cargo vessels into floating geometric poetry.
-The letters are part of a plan to introduce her work to a larger audience.
+The previous day, Ms. Wonder had asked me to review letters she’d written to six different maritime museums.
+The letters proposed an exhibit of her abstract photography—mesmerizing images that transform marine cargo vessels into floating geometric poetry.
+They were part of her plan to introduce her work to a larger audience.

-"They had everything," I told her, "but what I'd like to know is what I'm supposed to do with this junk."
+"Oh, I found everything," I told her, "but what I'd like to know is what I'm supposed to do with all this junk?"

-"First," she said with the confidence of someone explaining how to breathe, "you write the proposal letter for my new photography exhibit on a puzzle, break it up, and stuff the pieces into an envelope.
-When museum curators open them, they wonder if they've gotten a message from a psycho, but when they see my name and credentials on the envelope, they put the puzzle together, realize the proposal is coming from an unusually creative artist."
+“First,” she said, as confidently as if she were explaining how to breathe, “you write the proposal letter for my new exhibit on a puzzle, break it up, and mail the pieces.
+When the curators open it, they may think it’s from a psycho—until they see my name and credentials, put the puzzle together, and realize the proposal is from an unusually creative artist.”

 "I don't know, Poopsie, it all sounds very high school to me."